Through the Years. Our History.

 Fruit trees back in 1925.
 Now the playground of Crown House Preparatory School.

 Fred Skull and his wife celebrating their Diamond Wedding Anniversary.
-Queen Anne attended sat front row centre.
+Queen Mary attended sat front row centre.

 Mayor Bunn opens the new Bowling Green in 1955 and bowls the first bowl.